Dust masses for a large sample of core-collapse supernovae from optical emission line asymmetries: dust formation on 30-year timescales: Acknowledgements

 \section{Acknowledgements}

 We thank Nathan Smith and Franz Bauer for providing us with spectra of SN~1998S and SN~1996cr, respectively.
 We also thank Knox Long for permission to use spectra of SN~1957D for this work.
 MND thanks Haley Gomez and Amelie Saintonge for suggestions that have improved this work.
 MND, MJB, AB and RW acknowledge support from European Research Council (ERC) Advanced Grant 694520 SNDUST.
 DM acknowledges National Science Foundation support from grants PHY-1914448 and AST-2037297.
 IDL acknowledges support from European Research Council (ERC) Starting Grant 851622 DustOrigin.
+We thank the anonymous referee for constructive comments on the paper.